 Job Site Time Tracking: What It Means for Small Business

-Job site time tracking is defined as the systematic recording of employee work hours and physical location at designated work sites using technology like GPS-enabled mobile apps and geofencing.
-For small business owners in construction, landscaping, and field services, this practice is the difference between payroll you can defend and payroll you’re guessing at.
-It replaces paper timesheets and manual punch cards with verified, location-stamped data that flows directly into your payroll system.
-The Fair Labor Standards Act (FLSA) requires accurate recordkeeping of hours worked, and job site tracking is the most reliable way to meet that standard without adding administrative overhead.
+For small business owners in construction, landscaping, and field services, that record is the difference between payroll you can defend and payroll you're guessing at.
+Job site time tracking for small business crews replaces paper timesheets and manual punch cards with verified, location-stamped data that flows straight into your payroll system.
+The Fair Labor Standards Act (FLSA) requires accurate records of hours worked, and job site tracking is the most reliable way to meet that standard without piling on office work.

 What does job site time tracking mean in practice?